fortinsylvain/Halloweenizer/README.md

 ## 🎃 Spooky Fun
 This project was a blast to build, generating both frighteningly fun effects for kids and a satisfying challenge for the programmer!

+## ⚠️ Warning: This project significantly boosts visibility, so be prepared to hand out plenty of candy to visitors!